TzviRechel/systems_programming2_ex3/README.md

 # Catan Game Implementation

-This project is an implementation of Catan in C++.
+This project is a simplified implementation of Catan in C++, designed for 3 players.
 It simulates the game mechanics, including board setup, resource management, and player interactions.

 ## Project Structure